 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Draper and Dr. Gibbins have the training, license, and experience to provide these types of anesthesia for patients.

 Wisdom Teeth Removal

-Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.
+We provide an environment of optimum safety that utilizes modern monitoring equipment and a team that is experienced in anesthesia techniques.

 What Happens if You Don’t Get Your Wisdom Teeth Removed?